yaz29/cloud-security-portfolio/sc-300-labs/12-Admin-Consent-&-Workflow-Approval/README.md

 ### Validation
 - Request status changes to **Approved**
 - User can successfully execute the previously blocked query

+## note:
+Once admin consent was approved for Microsoft Graph Explorer, permissions were granted tenant-wide.
+Subsequent users were able to access the application without additional consent prompts, which is expected behavior in Microsoft Entra ID.

 📸 **Screenshot:** `admin-review-approval.png`